Skiing Motor Control – Part 1

 Coordination generates restrictions in the degrees of freedom.
 As each joint has its own degree of movement, we aim to dominate all joints, requiring a great sense of coordination since we should control four limbs that each one generates its own movement in multiple directions.

-Restriction and progressive release of the degrees of freedom
+Restriction and Progressive Release of the Degrees of Freedom

 The ability to control various movements’ variables is a remarkable feature, but during motor development, we face numerous segmental control problems and one solution is restricting certain degrees of freedom.
 This generally leads to body tensioning because of keeping joint angles that restrict movements’ freedom, as seen in beginner skiers.